 Spammy Backlinks

-Spammy backlinks are low-quality links that are acquired through spamming or black hat techniques.
+Spammy backlinks are low-quality links acquired through spamming or black hat techniques.
 These links are often acquired through link exchange programs, link farms, or automated link-building tools.
-Spammy backlinks can harm a website’s search engine ranking and can result in a penalty from Google.
+Spammy backlinks can harm a website’s search engine ranking and result in a Google penalty.

 Duplicate Content

-Duplicate content is content that appears on more than one page on a website or on multiple websites.
+Duplicate content appears on more than one page on a website or multiple websites.
 Duplicate content can be unintentional, such as when a website has multiple versions of the same page with different URLs, or intentional, such as when a website copies content from other websites.
-Duplicate content can harm a website’s search engine ranking and can result in a penalty from Google.
+Duplicate content can harm a website’s search engine ranking and result in a Google penalty.

 How to Avoid a Google Penalty?